 - Third degree or Aggravated or Armed Robbery – Class D felony carrying a maximum prison term of seven years.
 If the perpetrator has committed this crime for the first time, the judge may order a probation term.

 - Second degree felony carries a penalty of a $10,000 fine and a prison term of 15 years.

 - First degree felony is the most serious crime and is punishable with a $10,000 fine along with life imprisonment.
 Depending on the individual case, the judge may choose to award a 30 years prison term.

 Getting a Competent Attorney is Your Best Chance

 People make mistakes all the time.
 What seems like a serious felony offense could be the result of a couple of drinks too many or duress.
 If you’ve been accused of a robbery, make sure you get the best defense lawyer who can argue the case effectively and present your side of the facts.
-The attorneys at Smith & Eulo have more than 20 years’ experience in dealing with such situations.
+The attorneys at Smith & Eulo have more than 100 years of experience in dealing with such situations.
 Rely on them to handle the case competently and get you off with the minimum penalties.

 If you or your loved one find themselves in a situation where you are being accused of Robbery?
 Call us right away at 352 505-9810 to speak with a qualified legal professional or fill out the contact form on this page.
 We’re available 24/7, we offer free initial consultation and payment plans.
 In addition to our Ocala office, we have offices in the following cities across the state of Florida: